itenium-be/blog-posts/design/2019-09-19-CQRS-Ramble.md

 ## Mitigation

+If despite all this, it is CQRS or the highway:

 Create code snippets, perhaps even a little generator to mitigate the pain. (you mean, write even more code? 😀)

 Good documentation would help a lot but well, you know how it goes 😃